Roy Den Hollander: Life and career

 Den Hollander was born in 1947 and grew up in Midland Park, New Jersey.
 He graduated from Midland Park High School in 1965, as one of the 234 students in the school's largest graduating class to that time.

 Den Hollander graduated from the George Washington University Law School in 1985 and earned an MBA from the Columbia Business School in 1997.
-He worked as an attorney in the Office of Chief Counsel of the Internal Revenue Service: Interpretative Division, and as an associate in the late 1980s with Cravath, Swaine & Moore, New York City, one of the most prestigious law firms in New York.
+He worked as an attorney in the Office of Chief Counsel of the Internal Revenue Service: Interpretative Division, and as an associate in the late 1980s with Cravath, Swaine & Moore, a white shoe law firm in New York City.

 He also worked as a private investigator for Kroll Associates in Russia.
 In 1993, he gave a speech at the Kremlin.
-In March 2000, he married Angelina Shipilina, a woman he had met in Russia, but the two separated nine months later.
+In March 2000, he married Angelina Shipilina, a Russian model he had met while living in Russia, but the two separated nine months later.
 He would later accuse his former wife of having ties to Russian organized crime.

-He was also apparently a men's rights activist and self-described antifeminist who had previously been known for filing unsuccessful lawsuits against "ladies night" promotions at bars and nightclubs, as well as suing Columbia University for offering women's studies classes.
+He was also a men's rights activist and self-described antifeminist who had previously been known for filing unsuccessful lawsuits against "ladies night" promotions at bars and nightclubs, as well as suing Columbia University for offering women's studies classes.
 His string of unsuccessful lawsuits earned him an appearance on The Colbert Report.
 On August 20, 2008, he was an on-air guest of Fox News' Neil Cavuto.

 In 2015, he represented the plaintiffs of a gender-equity lawsuit in the United States District Court for the District of New Jersey challenging the constitutionality of the military's male-only draft.
 The lawsuit went before Judge Esther Salas, who sided against some of Den Hollander's arguments but allowed the case to proceed in court.
 He reportedly believed Salas was deliberately stalling the lawsuit for political reasons.

 In September 2016, documents were uploaded to Den Hollander's website with contact info for Russian lawyers who should be contacted "if something happens to me".

 In June 2019, he handed the draft case to a team of fellow lawyers, citing a terminal illness diagnosis that he later revealed to be melanoma.
 In January 2020, he informed reporters that he was "painfully dying from metastasized cancer".